 Tel: 020 7592 1200

-Ravi Mattu is the Tech Editor of the Financial Times.
-Since joining the FT 18 years ago, he has worked in a range of roles, and spoken to CEOs, entrepreneurs, prime ministers and some of the world’s leading management thinkers.
-Mr Mattu joined the FT in 2000 and has held a number of senior positions, including Editorial Director for FT2 , the commercial content division of the Financial Times; Business Life editor, overseeing the management section of the paper; Acting Editor and Deputy Editor of FT Weekend Magazine; and editor of Special Reports (magazines and websites), during which time he edited a number of titles, including Mastering Management, and launched FT Wealth.
+Ravi Mattu is the deputy Asia news editor of the Financial Times, helping to drive the paper's coverage across the region.
+Since joining the FT in 2000, he has held a number of senior positions at the FT including: Tech Editor; Editorial Director of commercial department FT2; Business Life editor, overseeing the management section of the paper; Acting Editor and Deputy Editor of the FT Weekend Magazine; and editor of Special Reports (magazines and websites), during which time he edited a number of titles, including Mastering Management, and launched FT Wealth.

 Agenda - 28th Mar